View All

 Some clear-cut benefits of following the Six Sigma methodology include:

-– Reduce risk – Reducing process variation makes organisations more resilient to disruption.
+– Reduce risk – Reducing process variation makes organizations more resilient to disruption.

-– Improve product quality – By reducing defects and improving quality, organisations can increase customer satisfaction and reduce warranty claims.
+– Improve product quality – By reducing defects and improving quality, organizations can increase customer satisfaction and reduce warranty claims.

-– Reduce costs – Organisations can reduce costs by eliminating waste from their operations and improving their productivity.
+– Reduce costs – Organizations can reduce costs by eliminating waste from their operations and improving their productivity.

-– Improve customer satisfaction – By improving product quality, organisations can increase customer satisfaction and retention.
+– Improve customer satisfaction – By improving product quality, organizations can increase customer satisfaction and retention.

-– Gain organisational agility – Organisations can respond more quickly to changing market conditions and customer needs by eliminating waste.
+– Gain organizational agility – Organizations can respond more quickly to changing market conditions and customer needs by eliminating waste.

-– Improve employee engagement – By improving quality and reducing defects, organisations can increase employee engagement and productivity.
+– Improve employee engagement – By improving quality and reducing defects, organizations can increase employee engagement and productivity.

-– Create competitive advantage – Organisations can differentiate themselves from competitors by being the gold standard for quality and customer service.
+– Create competitive advantage – Organizations can differentiate themselves from competitors by being the gold standard for quality and customer service.

 Overview of the Five Steps of Six Sigma

-Broadly, Six Sigma comprises the following five steps, which create a model called DMAIC.
+Broadly, Six Sigma comprises the following five steps of Six Sigma, which create a model called DMAIC.
 Let’s look at what is DMAIC and how it contributes to process improvement.

 • Define – Define the project, the current state, and the desired outcome